-Hurricane Electric's new PoP will allow DataCenter.BZ's carriers to exchange IP traffic and peer directly with Hurricane Electric's global Internet backbone.
-The new PoP will expand access to next-generation Internet and IPv6 systems and services through 10GE (10 gigabit Ethernet), GigE (1 gigabit Ethernet) and 100BaseT network connections.
-The new PoP will also enable improved fault tolerance, load balancing and congestion management infrastructure capabilities.
+The new PoP will allow carriers at Cologix's Montreal facility to exchange IP traffic and "peer" directly with Hurricane Electric's expanding global network.
+The new PoP will expand access to Hurricane's next-generation Internet and IPv6 systems and services through 10GE (10 gigabit Ethernet), GigE (1 gigabit Ethernet) and100BaseT network connections.

 About Hurricane Electric